← Return to Viewer Login

 NWS Warnings NWS via Iowa Environmental Mesonet Tornado warnings, severe thunderstorm warnings, flash flood warnings

-MRMS Radar NOAA Multi-Radar Multi-Sensor via AWS Composite reflectivity, rotation tracks (30 min–24 hr), MESH hail, flash flood streamflow, QPE, lightning probability, VIL, echo tops, precipitation rate/accumulation
+MRMS Radar NOAA Multi-Radar Multi-Sensor via AWS Composite reflectivity, rotation tracks, MESH hail, flash flood, QPE, echo tops, precipitation

 SPC Products Storm Prediction Center Day 1–8 convective outlooks (categorical + probabilistic tornado/wind/hail), mesoscale discussions